atomicflag/angonoka/README.md

 # Angonoka

-Angonoka is a time estimation software based on predictive modeling.
+Angonoka is a time estimation software based on statistical modeling.

 :warning: *The project is under heavy development and is not usable yet.* :warning: